 The department also includes four technology technicians who have installation and service duties.
 A technology clerk oversees the help desk and an automated employee absence reporting system powered by SubFinder.
 In addition, a systems and data analyst works with the iSeries and CIMS databases and files.
-A webmaster maintains the Lynchburg City Schools' web site as well as other duties as assigned by the director.

-There are sixteen Instructional Technology Specialists (ITS) assigned to the Department of Information Technology who are placed in each of the elementary, middle, and high schools.
+There are fifteen Instructional Technology Specialists (ITS) assigned to the Department of Information Technology who are placed in each of the elementary, middle, and high schools.
 Their primary duties are to assist teachers and students with technology-related instruction and to troubleshoot hardware and software issues that arise at the building level.

 For the execution of this plan, the Department of Information Technology will restructure into three sections.
 The sections created under this plan include Applications Administration, Operations, and Instruction.
 The current network administrator for hardware assumes the duties of supervising operations.
 The network administrator for software assumes the duties of supervising instruction.
 The coordinator for data processing begins supervising applications administration.
-Current and proposed organizational structures are displayed graphically in the following charts.
-The proposed organizational chart also includes a systems application specialist position which was added to the Department of Information Technology during the administration of the previous plan.
-The 2008 - 2012 Educational Technology Plan includes no proposals for added positions.
+The current organizational structure is displayed graphically in the following chart.
+The 2010 - 2012 Educational Technology Plan includes no proposals for added positions.